 Instead, you need to approach the ordering process as though it’s 12am in your favourite bar and they’ve just called last orders – get stuck into the rabble, raise a hand if you need to get attention, wait to lock eye contact with the server and confidently speak/shout/scream your order.

-How to pay for coffee in Italy
+How to pay for your coffee

 I know how to pay for a coffee, you might think.
 Well, let me disabuse you of that notion.

 It’s long baffled me how the Italians have ended up with the convoluted payment system they have for pretty much everything.
 And it doesn’t help when it comes to ordering coffee.

 In most Italian bars when you order your coffee you’re given a small slip of paper, which serves as your bill.
 Once you’re finished, you pay the bar person or the cashier, if there is one.

 However, in some circumstances, just to intimidate and confuse foreigners more, you might have to pay in advance.
 In that case you need to order your drink from the cashier, pay the cashier and then take your slip from the cashier to the bar.
 If all coffee prices are the same (not that you will necessarily know this), you’ll probably also have to tell the server what drink you’ve ordered.
 Fortunately, this reverse payment process is usually more typical in places like airport bars.